 CDN or Content Delivery Network is a proven technology which improves user experience by reducing download speed.
 There are many CDN providers who can work with WordPress sites to achieve quicker loading of web pages.
 CDN technology is extremely useful when WordPress sites have a footprint across the globe.

-6. Speed up your site by optimizing images
+6. Increase WordPress Website Speed by optimizing images

 The biggest culprits of slow speed are images or their bulk.
 Images can be huge in size and you may never come to know about it, unless you consciously find out the truth.
 WordPress users are mostly non-technical people who don’t know about image optimization.
 The fact is that images which are meant for the desktop are not suitable for the web.
 There are many image optimization tools available free of cost on the internet which can elegantly solve this problem.